hricmuq/interaction-dashboard/README.md

 Human-Robot Interaction (HRI) systems.
 The log visualizer can be used to glean insights on the interaction data stored within the logs.
-You can render charts of interaction type, reponses, and filter down your queries to specific dates, etc. For Screenshots, please visit: xxxx.
-A live demo is hosted here: xxxxxx
+You can render charts of interaction type, reponses, and filter down your queries to specific dates, etc. A live demo is hosted here: http://desertrose.qatar.cmu.edu/Dashboard/

 ## Motivation